bishopj88/LaraGab/README.md

 # LaraGab - Gab Laravel API package [![Gab](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Gab_text_logo.svg/30px-Gab_text_logo.svg.png )](https://v2.gab.ai/Pynex)
 Gab API for Laravel 5

-Before you can utilise this API you need to have a developer account (which requires a Pro account), click [**here**](https://v2.gab.ai/settings/clients) to go to your settings.
+Before you can utilise this API you need to have an developer account (which requires a Pro account), click [**here**](https://v2.gab.ai/settings/clients) to go to your settings.

 ## Installation
 First add `bishopj88/laragab` to `composer.json`.
 ```
-"bishopj88/laragab": "dev-master"
+"bishopj88/laragab": "~1.0"
 ```
 Run `composer update` to pull down the latest version of LaraGab.
 Or run